thewpcommunitycollective/archive-meetings/README.md

 - [Join The WPCC](https://www.thewpcommunitycollective.com/join/)

 For questions or inquiries, contact info@thewpcommunitycollective.com.
-- Contact the WPCC team directly at [info@thewpcommunitycollective.com](mailto:info@thewpcommunitycollective.com)
+- Contact The WPCC team directly at [info@thewpcommunitycollective.com](mailto:info@thewpcommunitycollective.com)

 All contributions and engagement are subject to [The WPCC Code of Conduct](https://www.thewpcommunitycollective.com/about/code-of-conduct/).